This policy is effective from 19th January 2020.

 - To respond to you directly by email, where you request it.

-We will never share your information with a third party, unless we are legally required to.
+We will never share your information with a third party, unless we are legally required to; or you agree to your information being passed on when you submit a form to be contacted.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.